miali88/bankstream.io/README.md

 ## 🗺️ Roadmap

-- [ ] Enhanced transaction categorization accuracy
-- [ ] Email inbox monitoring to store accounting related data.
-- [ ] Automated reconciliation
+- [ ] Automated 1 click reconciliation
 - [ ] Dashboard with financial insights
+- [ ] Self improving reconciliation that learns from user feedback
+- [ ] Email inbox monitoring to store accounting related data and match with transactions

 ## 📚 Documentation